Kenshiro-28/Sonic-The-Hedgehog-2-AI/README.md

 ### Hidden layer

 The neural network has 1 hidden layer.
-The T-Rex architecture states that the number of neurons in each hidden layer is set as the number of input neurons so they have 28800 neurons.
+The T-Rex architecture states that the number of neurons in each hidden layer is set as the number of input neurons, so it has 28800 neurons.

 ### Output layer